themsaid/ibis/readme.md

 - /content
 - /ibis.php

-You may configure your book by editing the `/ibis.php` configuration file.
+You may configure your book by editing the `ibis.php` configuration file.

 ## Writing Your eBook

-The `init` command will create sample .md files inside the content folder.
+The `init` command will create sample .md files inside the `content` folder.
 You can explore those files to see how you can write your book.
 This sample content is taken from [Laravel Queues in Action](https://learn-laravel-queues.com) by Mohamed Said.

-Inside the content directory, you can write multiple `.md` files.
+Inside the `content` directory, you can write multiple `.md` files.
 Ibis uses the headings to divide the book into parts and chapters:

 ```
 # Part 1